 5 lead qualification frameworks

-Lead qualification shortens your sales cycle, helps convert more loyal customers, and prevents resource wastage.
+Lead qualification shortens your sales cycle, helps convert more loyal customers, and prevents resource wastage by focusing marketing efforts and sales time on the right leads.

 However, creating an effective lead qualification process is no easy feat.
 If anything, it takes: